towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   displaying the onscreen window on a Cambridge Research Systems Bits\# device should be enabled.

-  This command is implied by enabling a Bits\+ or Bits\# video mode by one of the commands for the Bits\+/Bits\# in the following sections, if the driver can auto\-detect a connected Bits\# device.
-If it cannot auto\-detect a connected Bits\# device and this command is omitted, Psychtoolbox will instead assume that an older Bits\+ is in use and only allow functionality common to Bits\# and Bits\+, without automatic video mode switching.
+  This command is implied by enabling a Bits+ or Bits\# video mode by one of the commands for the Bits+/Bits\# in the following sections, if the driver can auto-detect a connected Bits\# device.
+If it cannot auto-detect a connected Bits\# device and this command is omitted, Psychtoolbox will instead assume that an older Bits+ is in use and only allow functionality common to Bits\# and Bits+, without automatic video mode switching.

-  If you provide this command, you can optionally specify the name of the serial port to which your Bits\# is connected, instead of leaving it to the system to find this out \(either via configuration file or via a guess\-o\-matic\).
+  If you provide this command, you can optionally specify the name of the serial port to which your Bits\# is connected, instead of leaving it to the system to find this out \(either via configuration file or via a guess-o-matic\).

   Usage: PsychImaging\('AddTask', 'General', 'UseBits\#' \[, BitsSharpSerialPort\]\);